Your contributions are set aside in a separate trust fund.

 You're not tied to the stock market.

 The value of your College Illinois!
 Plan does not go up and down according to stock prices or the bond market.
-Your benefits will always remain the same.

 You benefit from state tax advantages.